What we know about the shooting in El Paso, Texas

 At least two patients at Del Sol are in a "life-threatening predicament," Flaherty said later at a press conference.

-Nine patients are in critical condition, Flaherty said.
-Two other patients are in stable condition.
-Seven patients required emergency operations, Flaherty said, adding that most of the patients will likely need more procedures in the coming days.
+Nine patients were in critical condition, Flaherty said.
+Seven patients required emergency operations, he said, adding that most of the patients will likely need more procedures in the coming days.

 Who carried out the shooting

-The suspect in the deadly shootings at the shopping complex is Patrick Crusius, 21, of Allen, Texas, three sources told CNN.
+The suspect in the deadly shootings at the shopping complex has been identified as Patrick Crusius, 21, of Allen, Texas, three sources told CNN.

 The information provided to CNN came from two federal law enforcement sources and one state government source.
 The federal sources told CNN that investigators are reviewing writing posted online days before the shootings that may speak to a motive.